-- Raise awareness of regulatory changes affecting data collection (e.g. American lobster, American eel, tautog) - Work with the states and NOAA Fisheries on changes to the Take Reduction Plan for North Atlantic Right Whale - Monitor developments related to changing ocean conditions, ocean acidification, stock distributions, ecosystem services, ocean planning and potential fisheries reallocations - Work with NOAA leadership to better understand the impacts to state management programs given the movement toward increased recreational flexibility.
+- Raise awareness of regulatory changes affecting data collection (e.g. American lobster, American eel, tautog) - Work with the states and NOAA Fisheries on changes to the Take Reduction Plan for North Atlantic Right Whale - Participate in a workshop with MAFMC's Research Steering Committee to examine the possibility of reestablishing the Research Set Aside program - Monitor developments related to changing ocean conditions, ocean acidification, stock distributions, ecosystem services, ocean planning and potential fisheries reallocations - Work with NOAA leadership to better understand the impacts to state management programs given the movement toward increased recreational flexibility.
 Seek ways to address the concerns of the recreational community with regard to Commission-managed and jointlymanaged species. - Respond to calibrated recreational estimates as needed across Commission species management plans - Examine allocation strategies and provide recommendations to management boards as necessary